AbdoulBaguiM/Java-BankAccount-Kata/README.md

 # Bank Account Kata

-*no framework required, just focus on solving the domain problem*
+*No framework required, just focus on solving the domain problem*

 Think of your personal bank account experience.
 When in doubt, go for the simplest solution